 Two Player Games You Can Play Online

 If you haven’t bought any games and you don’t have a deck of cards, you can still play this final two player game online.

 Jackbox party packs are the best.
 They’re online games that you can buy in a million different ways, but I recommend the Steam option.
 Through Steam you can download it to your laptop and play through there even if you don’t have an Xbox or Playstation or even a TV.
 All you need is a smartphone to connect.

 There are five party packs out now but my personal favorite is the Jackbox Party Pack 3.
-It comes with five games and two of them only require two players (one can even be played solo).
+It comes with five games and two of them only require 2 players (one can even be played solo).